Glossary

 Consciousness

 Reflexive knowing; the capacity of a system to be aware of its own awareness.
-Fundamental to the structure of identity itself.
+A higher-order recursive achievement rather than the ontological starting point.
 A recursive enclosure within internal processing.

 Curvature Tension

-The ontological resistance that arises when recursive interference is out of phase, creating stress in the projection manifold.
+The ontological resistance that arises when recursive interference is out of phase, creating stress in the geometric domain.
 The foundational analog of force, mass, and energetic imbalance.
 Drives recursive systems toward either phase-locking or decoherence.

 Decoherence